-During 2016 and until his resignation on January 31, 2017, Peter Evensen served as our Chief Executive Officer and Chief Financial Officer.
+From January 1, 2017 to January 31, 2017, Peter Evensen served as our Chief Executive Officer and Chief Financial Officer.
 Because Mr. Evensen was an employee of Teekay Corporation, his compensation (other than any awards under the long-term incentive plan described below) was set and paid by Teekay Corporation, and we reimbursed Teekay Corporation for time he spent on partnership matters.
+Our General

-Our General Partner did not appoint any executive officers to replace Mr. Evensen.
-Instead, the Partnership entered into a service agreement pursuant to which the Service Provider (an indirect subsidiary of the Partnership) provides the Partnership and Opco (a wholly-owned subsidiary of the Partnership) and its subsidiaries with the services of its CEO, Mark Kremin and its CFO, Brody Speers.
+Partner did not appoint any executive officers to replace Mr. Evensen.
+Instead, we and Opco entered into a service agreement pursuant to which the Service Provider provides us, Opco and our other subsidiaries with certain services, including those of the Service Provider's CEO, Mark Kremin and its CFO, Brody Speers.

-During 2016, the aggregate amount for which we reimbursed Teekay Corporation for compensation expenses of the former Chief Executive Officer and Chief Financial Officer of the General Partner, excluding any long-term incentive plan awards issued directly by the Partnership as described below, was \$2.0 million.
+During 2017, the aggregate amount for which we reimbursed Teekay Corporation for compensation expenses of the former Chief Executive Officer and Chief Financial Officer of the General Partner, excluding any long-term incentive plan awards issued directly by the Partnership as described below, was \$0.9 million.
 The amounts were paid in U.S. Dollars.
 Teekay Corporation's annual bonus plan, in which the former CEO and CFO of the General Partner participated, considers both company performance and team performance.